 Little Thakeham, Grade I listed manor in Thakeham, England

-Little Thakeham is an H-shaped manor built from local stone with mullioned windows across two stories and an attic level.
-The property spreads across 14 acres and includes a separate cottage, triple garage, and additional structures on the grounds.
+Little Thakeham is an H-shaped manor house built from local stone in the village of Thakeham, West Sussex, England, with mullioned windows across two floors and an attic level.
+The property also includes a separate cottage, a triple garage, and further outbuildings on the grounds.

-Edwin Lutyens designed the manor in 1902 after the original architect was dismissed due to disagreements with the owner.
-The project became a key example of early twentieth-century English design thinking.
+Edwin Lutyens designed the house in 1902, after the original architect was dismissed following disagreements with the owner.
+The building is regarded as an early high point in Lutyens's career and shows his approach to traditional English forms.

 The house shows how residents around 1900 lived between traditional countryside building styles and modern interior spaces.
 This mixture of older and newer approaches represented an important shift in how people wanted their homes to feel.